Sperm oil: Applications

 Sperm oil was particularly prized as an illuminant in oil lamps, as it burned more brightly and cleanly than any other available oil and gave off no foul odor.
 It was replaced in the late-19th century by cheaper, more efficient kerosene.

 In the US, sperm oil was used in cars as an additive to automatic transmission fluid until it was banned by the Endangered Species Act.
+It was also a major component of hydraulic fluid in tractors (like the ubiquitous JDM Type 303 Special Hydraulic Fluid) until its withdrawal in 1974.

 Prior to 1972, over 30 e6lbs of sperm whale oil was used annually in lubricants because of its exceptional lubricity and heat stability.
 In 1972, the sperm whale was listed as an Endangered Species.
 The following year, the US Congress amended the Endangered Species Act, outlawing the killing of whales and the use of their oil.
 The loss of sperm oil had a profound impact in the automotive industry, where for example, transmission failures rose from under 1 million in 1972 to over 8 million by 1975.

 Sperm oil was a popular lubricant.
 It worked well for fine, light machinery such as sewing machines and watches because it is thin, does not congeal or dry out and does not corrode metals.
 It was also used in heavy machinery such as locomotives and steam-powered looms because it can withstand high temperatures.
 In the late 20th century, jojoba oil was discovered to be a better substitute for high-friction applications because it is even more stable at high temperatures.
 This caused sperm oil's price to collapse to a tenth of its previous value.

 Because of its very low freezing point, sperm oil saw widespread use in the aerospace industry.

 Sperm oil was used to protect metals from rust.
 A coat of sperm oil provided a temporary protection for the metal components in firearms, because it did not dry out or gum up.
 It was the basis of the original (but not current) Rust-Oleum.